Baba Shivo: Other

 When he grew up, he decided to work for the king of Jammu Raja Mal Dev in his palace.
-According to folklore, a lion came in the region who used to kill animals of public and Raja announced that he would give prize to a person who will kill the lion.
-One day when Shivo was going towards Jammu, he saw that lion and killed him with his sword, then cut off its ears and put it under a pillar of palace.
-Due to this, the king realised that he was a godly man and touched his feet and baba gave Spiritual gyaan to him.
+According to folklore, a lion came to the region and began to kill the public's animals; Raja announced that he would give a prize to a person who killed the lion.
+One day when Shivo was going towards Jammu, he saw the lion and killed it with his sword, then cut off its ears and put it under one of the palace's pillars.
+Due to this, the king realised that he was a godly man and touched his feet and Shivo gave spiritual gyaan to him.

-Shivo used to play a musical instrument dotara.
-In area surrounding Samotha, in hills of Goran there lived Kharadkhatri Rajputs.
-When Shivo used to play Dotara, the women of Kharadkhatris used to come out of their homes to listen the music.
-Kharadkhatri found this playing to be an insane act and conspired to kill Shivo when he was busy in playing Dotara.
-They cut down head of Baba which remained there, but his body travelled to the Goran where Babaji's temple was later constructed.
-Most of the Kharadkhatris were killed by curse of Babaji while others left the area and changed their Gots.
-It is said that the Baba Goran fulfill the wishes of devotees who pray with true heart and strong determination.
-Many people ask for wishes to the Baba and then offer Bhandara (charity kitchen) at the temple after the wish is fulfilled.
-Goat sacrifice is also given there in name of baba ji.
-Baba Shivo (Goran Baba) is the kuldev of Sarmal Clan of the Suryavanshi Dogra Rajputs.
+Shivo played a musical instrument, the dotara.
+In the area surrounding Samotha, in the hills of Goran, lived Kharadkhatri Rajputs.
+When Shivo played the dotara, the women of Kharadkhatris came out of their homes to listen to the music.
+Kharadkhatri found his playing to be an insane act and conspired to kill Shivo while he was busy playing the dotara.
+They cut off the head of Baba, which remained there; his body travelled to the Goran where Babaji's temple was later constructed.
+Most of the Kharadkhatris were said to have been killed by the curse of Babaji, while others left the area and changed their Gots.
+It is said that the Baba Goran fulfills the wishes of devotees who pray with true heart and strong determination.
+Many people ask for wishes to the Baba and then offer bhandara (charity kitchen) at the temple after the wish is fulfilled.
+Goat sacrifices are also given there in the name of Babaji.
+Baba Shivo (Goran Baba) is the Kuldev of Sarmal Clan of the Suryavanshi Dogra Rajputs.
 Devotees from Hindu and Muslim communities throng the shrine mainly on Sunday and Tuesday.

 Festivals

 Every year, a wrestling match is held in the name of Baba Shivo at the shrine.
-The Baba Shivo Chhadi yatra also takes place from Samotha to Goran.
+The Baba Shivo Chhadi pilgrimage (yatra) also takes place from Samotha to Goran.